 - Certificate of Veterinary Inspection: Issued on or after May 1st.
 Must include USDA Approved Official Identification & ALL forms of identification MUST be recorded on CVI.
 See USDA Approved Official Identification section below.
 The certificate has to be issued by an accredited veterinarian. - Rabies Vaccine: Current Rabies vaccine is required for all cattle 4 mos. of age or older on date of admission to the fair.
-Animals born before March 25th/26th MUST be vaccinated for rabies.
+Animals born before March 24th/25th MUST be vaccinated for rabies.
 Vaccine must have been administered within the past 12 mos.
 A booster vaccine can be given any time prior to the fair. - Bovine Viral Diarrhea: All cattle must be negative to an approved test appropriate to detect Bovine Viral Diarrhea persistent infection (BVD-PI).
-The date and results of testing must be noted on certificate of veterinary inspection. - Bovine Respiratory Disease Complex (Shipping Fever) All cattle must be currently vaccinated against bovine respiratory disease complex, including bovine respiratory syncytial virus, bovine viral diarrhea, infectious bovine rhinotracheitis, and parainfluenza, with a product administered in a manner and time frame adequate to confer protective immunity for these diseases for the duration of the fair. - USDA Approved Official Identification: Cattle must be identified by an official USDA approved eartag.
-Radio frequency identification (RFID) eartags, commonly referred to as "840 RFID tags," are strongly recommended.
+The date and results of testing must be noted on certificate of veterinary inspection. - Bovine Respiratory Disease Complex (Shipping Fever) All cattle must be currently vaccinated against bovine respiratory disease complex, including bovine respiratory syncytial virus, bovine viral diarrhea, infectious bovine rhinotracheitis, and parainfluenza, with a product administered in a manner and time frame adequate to confer protective immunity for these diseases for the duration of the fair. - NEW HPAI Testing for Lactating Dairy Cattle: All lactating dairy cattle must test negative for HPAI within seven (7) days prior to entering a fair or exhibition, including the New York State Fair, county fairs, or other exhibitions.
+The test must be conducted at a National Animal Health Laboratory Network (NAHLN) lab. - USDA Approved Official Identification: Cattle must be identified by an official USDA approved eartag.
+Radio frequency identification (RFID) eartags, commonly referred to as "840 RFID tags," are REQUIRED.